emollett/nextjs-blog-spike/guides/the-stack.md

 # How much should you care

-Enough to learn a basic answer so you don't get flustered!
+It's enough to memorise a basic answer so you don't get flustered.

 "We use \<language or framework> running on \<infrastructure> with a \<database> database"

+eg:

-"We use react for the frontend and .NET Core for the backend, running on basic EC2 instances with a SQL Server database"
+- "We use react for the frontend and .NET Core for the backend, running on basic EC2 instances with a SQL Server database"

-"This website uses next.js to generate a static site that is published on vercel"
+- "This website uses next.js to generate a static site that is published on vercel"

-"It's a meteor app with a mongo database, dockerised and running on a fargate ECS instance"
+- "It's a meteor app with a mongo database, dockerised and running on a fargate ECS instance"

-"We used a headless CMS backed by a postgres database, with lambdas to translate the cotent for the static site which is served from an S3 bucket"
+- "We used a headless CMS backed by a postgres database, with lambdas to translate the content for the static site which is served from an S3 bucket"